robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ### Comparing Models
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/f11ed884eba456b864c9c6aa0cffdd4bda16c960/Results%20comparing%20the%206%20models%20tested.png" style="width:700px;"/>
 Finally, we can compare the test metric between transfer learning (EfficientNetB0) with no fine-tuning and that with fine-tuning.
-The results show that the first approach, training only layers of the classifier, captured the patterns in the data more effectively, increasing accuracy to more than 93.37% in the test set.
+The results show that the first approach, training only layers of the classifier, captured the patterns in the data more effectively, increasing accuracy to 93.37% in the test set.
 This is probably thanks to the nature of the data where the model was initially trained and how it transfers to the character domain of the Buddha images.

 ## 6.Discussion